basitmir7/burgerJs/README.md

 Burger has centain functionalities to add ,remove the ingrediants.

-To cotribute ans share some ideas :
+To contribute and share some ideas :

 1.Clone the repo